dooneyy/social-media-dashboard/README.md

 # Frontend Mentor - Social media dashboard with theme switcher solution

 This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building projects.

 ## Table of contents